 In his comprehensive presentation of the Jewish Enlightenment (Haskalah), Christoph Schulte provides an overview of the most important concerns and debates on the Enlightenment in the Jewish minority, introduces the most important representatives with their respective views and arguments and thus presents a multi-layered picture of the motives and goals of the Haskalah.

-In his study, Martin Geck creates a multi-faceted picture of the biography and work of the famous Thomaskantor and municipal music director in Leipzig.
-His book, which is an exciting read, impresses with its linguistic elegance and its reflective treatment of historical sources, which will convince not only experts, but also music lovers and interested readers.
+Martin Geck's study offers a nuanced portrait of the biography and works of the renowned Thomaskantor and municipal music director in Leipzig.
+His book, which is an exciting read, impresses with its linguistic elegance and its reflective treatment of historical sources, appealing not only to experts but also to music lovers and general readers alike.

 In his wide-ranging cultural-historical study, Jürgen Osterhammel analyses the European perception of Asia in the 18th century with the help of numerous sources.
-Especially against the backdrop of the current globalisation debate, the look into the "Age of Enlightenment" is instructive; Osterhammel brings surprising findings to light.
+Against the backdrop of contemporary globalization discussions, this look back to the "Age of Enlightenment" proves illuminating; Osterhammel uncovers some surprising insights.

-In her brilliantly written study, Gudrun Gersmann examines the extent to which and the ways in which the literary world of the Ancien Régime actually prepared for revolution - for example, how censorship functioned, how the underground book trade was organised and how underground authors lived beyond the academies and salons.
+Gudrun Gersmann's brilliantly written study examines the extent to which, and the means by which, the literary world of the Ancien Régime actually paved the way for the Revolution.
+Her work explores, for example, the workings of censorship, the organization of the underground book trade, and the lives of underground authors outside the circles of academies and salons.

 Since 1996, the Gleimhaus has awarded the Gleimhaus Literature Prize annually to pupils in grades 5-12/13 in the Harz district.
-The competition with the formulation of the theme takes place in December.
+The call for submissions, including the theme, is made in December.
 The three best works in each of three age groups (grades 5-6, 7-9 and 10-12/13) are honoured.
 The prize is financed exclusively by donations.

 We would like to thank our sponsors: the Kuratorium Stadtkultur; AMEOS Klinikum Halberstadt GmbH and HalberstadtWerke GmbH for their financial support in organising the literature competition.